 With over 400 million speakers, Spanish is one of the fastest growing languages in the world today.
-As the third most spoken language, travelling to Spanish speaking countries can take you as far afield as Argentina or as close to home as Spain.
+As the third most spoken language, travelling to Spanish-speaking countries can take you as far afield as Argentina or as close to home as Spain.
 Authentic Spanish resources are readily available and are regularly used to supplement the course book and an online independent learning facility.
-Songs, films and online clips play a large part in the delivery of this course and a Spanish Exchange with our partner school in Madrid is offered to all students on the course.
+Songs, films and online clips play a large part in the delivery of this course.
+For many years we have run successful exchanges with our partner school in Madrid and we are looking forward to doing so again in the future.